kyclark/pfb2025/problemsets/Original-Python_06_problemset.md

 __Write a script that opens each of the three files and add the contents (which are the Gene stable IDs) to a Set.
 Create one Set per file.__
-  - Then using set methods, indentify all the genes that **are not** cell proliferation genes.
+  - Then using set methods, identify all the genes that **are not** cell proliferation genes.
   - And identify all genes **that are both** stem cell proliferation genes and pigment genes.

 *Note* Make sure to NOT add the header to your set.